talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer accountId = 56; // Integer | The identifier of the account.
+        Long accountId = 56; // Long | The identifier of the account.
 Retrieve it via the [List users in account](https://docs.talon.one/management-api#operation/getUsers) endpoint in the `accountId` property. try {
             Account result = apiInstance.getAccount(accountId);
             System.out.println(result);